sherpal/Scala-Google-Spreadsheets/README.md

 #### Exporting a function

 In order to export a method of an object as Google custom function, you must add the annotation `@JSExportTopLevel` before the function definition.
-The argument of the annotation must be of the form `exported.FCTNAME` for a method you would like to be exported as `FCTNAME` in the spreadsheets.
+The argument of the annotation must be of the form `FCTNAME` for a method you would like to be exported as `FCTNAME` in the spreadsheets.

 It is not necessary for the function name to be upper case.
 However, following [Google recommendations](https://developers.google.com/apps-script/guides/sheets/functions#naming), the function will be upper case in the compiled `google.js` file.